RickSugden/the-ripe-banana/content/post/thinking-fast-and-slow.md

 ##### Part 4: Decision Making

 * Expected utility value is not how people make decisions.
 Choosing between

-  1. 50% between 1 and 4 million dollars
+  a) 50% between 1 and 4 million dollars

-  2. certain 2 million dollars
+  b) certain 2 million dollars

   If their bank account is $1M or lower people likely double for certain whereas if it is $4M people prefer to take the gamble to keep their wealth.
 The first case shows us that _people are willing to pay a premium for certainty._
 * When dealing with possible gains, people are risk averse and prefer the for sure option but when dealing with losses they are risk seeking and prefer to gamble.